parallel18computing/Hisogram_NER_Hadoop/README.md

 # Histogram_NER_Hadoop

 This project is a Hadoop implementation in Java of the creation of Histograms relative to named entities occurrences in tweets.
-For NER (Name Entity Recognition) has been used lingPipe library (http://alias-i.com/lingpipe/demos/tutorial/read-me.html).
+For NER (Name Entity Recognition) has been used [lingPipe library](http://alias-i.com/lingpipe/demos/tutorial/read-me.html).

 To run this project is necessary to give the right arguments:

 **args[0] = input** --> it is a directory that must contain tweets in .xml format.
 It is necessary that the tweet texts are collocated in the xml tag <TweetText>.
-In the *parallel18computing/Histogram_NER_Hadoop/input* directory it can be found a set of .xml files which are the dataset downloaded from https://github.com/badiehm/TwitterNEED.
+In the *parallel18computing/Histogram_NER_Hadoop/input* directory it can be found a set of .xml files which are the dataset downloaded from [TwitterNEED](https://github.com/badiehm/TwitterNEED).

 **args[1] = tweets** --> it is an empty directory where the program will save new .xml files containing only <TweetText> tag extracted from  the .xml files in input directory.
 In the _parallel18computing/Histogram_NER_Hadoop/tweets_ directory it can be found a set of .xml files which consisting in the extraction of the <TweetText> tag in .xml files in the *parallel18computing/Histogram_NER_Hadoop/input* directory.

-**args[2] = model** --> it is a directory containing one of the .AbstractCharLmRescoringChunker model for NER avaiable to the lingPipe      library (http://alias-i.com/lingpipe/web/models.html).
+**args[2] = model** --> it is a directory containing one of the .AbstractCharLmRescoringChunker model for [NER](http://alias-i.com/lingpipe/web/models.html) avaiable to the lingPipe      library .
 The model in the _parallel18computing/Histogram_NER_Hadoop/model_ directory is able to recognize PERSON, LOCATION and ORGANIZATION.

 **args[3] = output** --> it is a directory that will be created from the program after its execution.
 In _parallel18computing/Histogram_NER_Hadoop/output_ there are the results of the program using _parallel18computing/Histogram_NER_Hadoop/input_ as input and with numRepetition set to two.